srijan789/srijan789/README.md

 ### Hi there! 👋

-- 🔭 I’m slowly and steadily trying to build a startup of my own
 - 🌱 I’m currently learning Data Science and Application development although im an automobile engineering major
 - 👯 I’m looking to collaborate on open source projects, Machine learning problems, Business case studies, etc.
 - 🤔 I’m looking for help finding hackathons _for beginners_, as well as a hackathon partner, or maybe even someone to work on algo trading projects with